Unidata/netcdf/NUG/guide.md

 contributed to the above netCDF conventions site if likely to interest other users in similar areas.

-\section limitations Limitations of netCDF
+\section nug_limitations Limitations of netCDF

 The netCDF classic data model is widely applicable to data that can be organized into a collection of named array variables with named